Francis Bellamy: Early life

 Francis Julius Bellamy was born on May 18, 1855, in Mount Morris, New York to Rev. David Bellamy (1806–1864) and Lucy Clark.
-His family was deeply involved in the Baptist church and they moved to Rome, New York, when Bellamy was only 5.
-Here, Bellamy became an active member of the First Baptist Church; which his father was minister of until his death in 1864.
-He attended the University of Rochester in Rochester, New York, where he studied theology and belonged to the Alpha Delta Phi fraternity.
+His family was deeply involved in the Baptist church and both Francis and his father became ministers.
+The family moved to Rome, New York, when Francis was only 5.
+Here, Bellamy became an active member of the First Baptist Church where his father served as minister until his death in 1864.
+Francis went on to attend the University of Rochester in Rochester, New York, where he studied theology and belonged to the Alpha Delta Phi fraternity.

-As a young man, he became a Baptist minister and, influenced by the vestiges of the Second Great Awakening, began to travel to promote his faith and help his community.
-Bellamy's travels brought him to Massachusetts, where he penned the "Pledge of Allegiance" for a campaign by the Youth's Companion, a patriotic circular and magazine.
+He became a Baptist minister as a young man.
+He was very much influenced by the vestiges of the Second Great Awakening.
+He travelled to promote his Baptist faith and lived to be of service to others in his community.
+Bellamy's travels brought him to Massachusetts where he penned the "Pledge of Allegiance" for a campaign by the Youth's Companion, a patriotic circular and magazine.
 Bellamy "believed in the absolute separation of church and state" and purposefully did not include the phrase "under God" in his pledge.